As state loosens COVID-19 restrictions, Nelson County sees losses in lodging, meals tax revenue

 That money, however, comes with restrictions on how it can be spent.

-Kelley said federal stimulus money made available to local governments through the Coronavirus Aid, Relief, and Economic Security Act (CARES) are not set up in a way to cover the meals and lodging tax losses.
+Kelley said federal stimulus dollars made available to local governments through the Coronavirus Aid, Relief, and Economic Security (CARES) Act are not set up in a way to cover these losses.

-County staff members are considering ways to offset some of the losses, but the implications of the lost revenue are “significant,” according to Kelly.
+County staff currently is considering ways they might offset some of its losses, but that the implications of the lost revenue are “significant,” according to Kelly.

 “The direct revenues are important to ongoing operations of the County,” Kelly said in an email, “but they also mean that consumer confidence and brand awareness must be re-built, which is a longer process.”